sanatren/SIMPLANG-q-LR/README.md

 | H100 80GB | 80GB | 512+ | ~ hours |
 | 8x H100 | 640GB| 2048+ | ~ hours |
 | 8x A100 | 640GB| 1024+ | ~ hours |

+### You can use this architecture to create a Text simplifier on almost every sentence of english. (requires high GPUs for training).